putuyoga/putuyoga.github.io/_posts/2018-04-10-what-i-got-this-past-year.md

 <img src="https://cdn-images-1.medium.com/max/500/0*nBQCI0SNB2pDh8Rv." />

-Past year is an exiciting one. ~Hopefully~ this 2018 would be more fun!
+Past year was an exiciting one. *Hopefully* this 2018 would be more fun!

-I've learned a lot on recent big project. *Rewriting* a biggest fintech app in Indonesia isn't an easy task.
-With around almost 50-60 peoples, collaboration is quite challenging.
+I've experience a lot _aha_ moment on recent big project. *Rewriting* a biggest fintech app in Indonesia isn't an easy task, with around almost 50-60 peoples, collaboration is quite challenging.

 For the tech stack itself, we're using React Native, Redux, GraphQL, Uranium, etc. We do write unit test.
 Code review is a must.
 And sharing is caring, we usually do meetup to share what is the recent tech worth to try.